cyanzhong/jsbox-docs/docs/en/component/matrix.md

 }
 ```

 When you want to change the height, update the `_height` value in the above example, then call `matrix.reload()` to trigger the update.
+For horizontal views, use `width` instead of `height` to specify its width.

 # object($indexPath)